 The two together, battery and cap, make a really handy little device.
 Three Points of the Compass feels this is a better powerbank option than the NB5000 powerbank (which weighs 115g) sold by Nitecore due to its adaptability and opportunity for expansion by carrying extra charged batteries.
 The F21i comes supplied in a plastic flip top storage box for use at home and, more useful, a 5.4g 160mm long USB-C cable.
 This ‘shortie’ lead is ideal for use on trail either as a primary lead or as a back-up in case of failure of the primary lead.

 As soon as it was released, the Nitecore NB10000 quickly found favour with lightweight backpackers.
 The NB10000 is advertised as having a 10000mAh capacity, this actually translates to 6400mAh.
-It weighs 150.6g and measures 122mm × 59mm × 11mm.
-Again, advertised as 34450 mWh which, after taking power transfer loss in to account, translates as a very reasonable 230 mWh/gram.
+It weighs 150.6g and measures 121.9mm x 59mm x 10.6mm.
+Again, advertised as 34450 mWh which, after taking power transfer loss into account, translates as a very reasonable 230 mWh/gram.
 There are two ports.
 USB-C in/out, and USB-A out.
 Input is 5v/2.4A or 9v/2A, while output from either port is 5v/3A, or 9v/2A or 12v/1.5A.
 If both ports are being used simultaneously for charging two devices, a maximum of 5v/3A can be drawn.
 The powerbank also supports through charging.

 The light weight of this slim powerbank is partially achieved by the utilisation of carbon fibre reinforced polymer in its surrounding frame.
 This is overlain with carbon fibre sheets.
 In theory, a carbon frame means that the powerbank is better able to withstand shocks.
 I can appreciate that.
 I purchased my NB10000 to replace an Anker powerbank that had a cracked shell from when it was unintentionally dropped.
 The carbon fibre shell of the Nitecore NB10000 weighs 5.9g and the frame a further 7.9g.
 The remainder of the weight is comprised of a single monolithic Li-Po battery and the battery cell management circuitry.
 The Nitecore powerbank comes supplied with a 15g 500mm USB-A to USB-C charging cable.

-My sole complaint with the power bank is that it has precise ninety degree edges and the corners are not rounded.
+One gripe I have with this power bank is that it has precise ninety-degree edges, and the corners are not rounded.
 I keep my electronics in a small waterproof cube baggie when backpacking, DCF does not handle abrasion well and the corners of this power bank are steadily degrading my electronics pouch as a result.

 Despite being twice the battery capacity of the NB10000, Nitecore’s NB20000 is more than twice the size and more than twice the weight.
 This is due to extra ports and circuitry being fitted.
-Proportionally, more energy can be drained from this single powerbank than from two individual NB10000 powerbanks.
+Proportionally, more energy can be drained from this single powerbank than from two individual NB10000 powerbanks (a lighter option), i.e.- it has a “greater dischargeable capacity.”
 The NB20000 measures 135mm x 58mm x 20mm.
 It weighs 326g (a couple of grams more than as advertised).
 This weight has been reduced by the utilization of carbon fibre frame and covering sheets, in common with its smaller sibling, the NB10000.
 It feels a big chunky object in the hand but is quite a bit smaller than other 20000mAh powerbanks.
 Again, this device lacks rounded edges or corners.
 It is a beast of a powerbank that holds a lot of charge.
 This is for longer trails with little chance of recharging, for winter use with long hours of darkness, for charging multiple devices- phone, camera, tablet or laptop, GPS, PLB, even drone batteries.